dogweather/forkful/content/en/ruby/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML means tearing apart a chuck of HTML code to grasp its structure and content.
-Programmers do it to extract data, manipulate content, or migrate info between formats and systems.

 ## How to:
 To parse HTML in Ruby, install the 'Nokogiri' gem with `gem install nokogiri`.
 Nokogiri is like a Swiss Army knife for working with HTML and XML in Ruby.
 Here's a quick example: